KriVaTri/EVCM/README.md

 - When an SoC sensor is configured and the SoC is ≥ limit, charging is paused and (if Priority Charging is ON and this entry is current) EVCM advances to the next by order.
 - If there is no SoC sensor or the limit is unset, SoC gating is effectively disabled.

+### Temporarily disabling SoC gating

+You have two simple ways to effectively disable SoC-based pausing without changing any internal configuration:

+1. Set the SOC limit to 100%
+   Charging will never pause due to SoC (unless your sensor reports >100%).

+2. Disable (or remove) the EV SoC sensor entity in Home Assistant
+   When the sensor is unavailable or removed, EVCM treats SoC gating as inactive and will not pause based on SoC until the sensor is available again.

 ---

 ## 11) Planner window (start/stop datetimes)